dabeaz/curio/README.rst

 News
 ----
-The version 0.6 "release" of curio has a lot of improvements and cleaned up APIs.
-However, it's mainly just a snapshot that represents the state of Curio before it starts utilizing more features of Python 3.6.
-For the best results, you should use Python 3.6 and Curio from github.
+The version 0.7 "release" of curio has a lot of improvements, cleaned up APIs, and new features.
+For now, it still works on Python 3.5.
+However, new versions of Curio may start to use Python-3.6 features.

-The verion 0.7 version (in progress) still works on Python 3.5.
-Eventually, Curio will start using Python-3.6 specific features though.

 Quick install
 -------------